For many years, GreenTech

 The PBRs needed by Joule Unlimited to get 15% of the gain they are counting

-on will probably cost 20% more than those Algenol finds acceptable (where their
+on will probably cost 20% more than those Algenol finds acceptable (where we

-theoretical advantage for motor-grade fuels from highly engineered cyanobacteria
+70% inherent theoretical advantage for motor-grade fuels from highly engineered

-compared to highly engineered microalgae, plus a (generous) 20% cost savings
+cyanobacteria compared to highly engineered microalgae, plus a (possible)

-associated with reduced harvesting costs, a reasonable estimate is that the
+20% cost savings associated with reduced harvesting costs, a reasonable estimate

-However, it appears their first demonstration may be at about one-third this
+a $100M facility.
+However, it appears their first demonstration will likely

 4. Fuels from super-concentrated

-more concentrated than PowerTower CSP) in attempts to produce
+solar energy (much more concentrated than PowerTower CSP) in

 Some of the processes are referred to as “dry reforming”, carbo-reduction, “solar